manoj-v/msan622/homework1/README.md

 ## Discussion ##

 The code is setup to display and also save the plots in the local working directory.
+Detailed Discussion in Homework 1.md